Stomatitis in Cats

 The prognosis is "pretty good"

 As we have mentioned before, we can't currently fix the underlying immune system glitch.
-However, we are usually quite successful at controlling the symptoms, and can improve the quality of life for almost all our patients.
+However, we are usually fairly successful at controlling the symptoms, and can improve the quality of life for almost all our patients.